 Understanding Septic Tanks

-Did you ever wonder what a septic tank is and how it works?
+Did you ever wonder what a septic tank (ST) is and how it works?
 Well we answer your burning questions on this page.

 Inefficiency of Septic Tanks